top of page

 FOLK MUSIC

 The music of Israel is a combination of Jewish and non-Jewish music traditions that have come together over the course of a century to create a distinctive musical culture.
 For almost 150 years, musicians have sought original stylistic elements that would define the emerging national spirit.
 In addition to creating an Israeli style and sound.
 The works of Israeli classical composers have been performed by leading orchestras worldwide.
+Music in Israel is an integral part of identity.
+"Public singalongs were a common pastime, and were for them a force in defining their identity", wrote Nathan Shahar.
+Jewish immigrants from Europe, Asia, the Middle East and elsewhere brought with them their musical traditions, melding and molding them into a new Israeli sound.

 The first efforts to create a corpus of music suitable for a new Jewish entity were in 1882.
 This was the year of the First Aliyah, the first wave of Jewish immigrants seeking to create a national homeland in Palestine.
 As there were no songs yet written for this national movement, Zionist youth movements in Germany and elsewhere published songbooks, using traditional German and other folk melodies with new words written in Hebrew.
 An example of this is the song that became Israel's national anthem, "Hatikvah.
 The words, by the Hebrew poet Naftali Herz Imber, express the longing of the Jewish people to return to the land of Zion.
-The melody is a popular eastern European folk melody.
+The melody is a popular Eastern European folk melody.

-In 1895 Jewish immigrants established the first Jewish orchestra in the town of Rishon LeZion, and played light classics and marches.
+In 1895, Jewish immigrants established the first Jewish orchestra in the town of Rishon LeZion, and played light classics and marches.

+The Second Aliyah, beginning in 1904, saw an increase in the composition of original songs by Jewish immigrants.
+Among the earliest composers of folk songs were Hanina Karchevsky ("BeShadmot Beit Lehem"), and David Ma'aravi ("Shira Hanoar").
 Over the next 30 years, Jewish composers began to seek new rhythmic and melodic modes that would distinguish their songs from the traditional European music.
-Leaders of this musical movement were Matityahu Shelem ("VeDavid Yefe Eynaim", "Shibbolet Basadeh"), Yedidia Admon ("Shadmati"),the composer Menashe Ravina, Marc Lavry ("Shir Ha-Emek", "Kitatenu Balayla Tzoedet"), Mordechai Zeira ("Hayu Leylot", "Layla Layla", "Shney Shoshanim") and others.
+Leaders of this musical movement were Matityahu Shelem ("VeDavid Yefe Eynaim", "Shibbolet Basadeh"), Yedidia Admon ("Shadmati"), the composer Menashe Ravina, Marc Lavry ("Shir Ha-Emek", "Kitatenu Balayla Tzoedet"), Mordechai Zeira ("Hayu Leylot", "Layla Layla", "Shney Shoshanim") and others.
+Emanuel Zamir worked in the 40s and 50s in a genre known as "shirei ro'im" (shepherd songs).
+He combined Bedouin music with Biblical-style lyrics, often accompanied by the recorder.

 Naomi Shemer - "Horchat Eucalyptus" - חורשת האקליפטוס